Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI At A Glance

 Sticking with that dog theme, you won't find another hot hatchback on the market with more pedigree.
-The first-generation Golf GTI is now over 45 years old, and while some fast Fords were kicking around back then, the latest models don't carry the same lineage.
+The first-generation VW Golf GTI is now almost 50 years years old and while some fast Fords were kicking around back then, the latest models don't carry the same lineage.

-The latest, Mk8 GTI is perhaps a bit less covert in its pursuit of style with chunkier bumpers, shoutier exhausts and a little red 'moustache' spanning the width of its face.
-But in the context of the positively obnoxious Honda Civic Type R, it's subtle.
+The latest, Mk8 Volkswagen Golf GTI is perhaps a bit less covert in its pursuit of style with chunkier bumpers, shoutier exhausts and a little red 'moustache' spanning the width of its face.
+But in the context of the positively obnoxious Honda Civic Type R, it's relatively subtle.

-Whereas you had to wait until later in the last generation Golf GTI's lifespan to get the 'special' models, you can already order the latest car with a hotter Clubsport variant.
-Whereas the standard car makes do with 245PS, the Clubsport gets a healthy boost to 300PS, along with lowered and retuned suspension, bigger brakes and a special 'Nurburgring' drive mode depending on spec.
+Alongside the standard VW Golf GTI there's also the GTI Clubsport variant.
+Whereas the standard car makes do with 245PS, the Golf GTI Clubsport gets a healthy boost to 300PS, along with lowered and retuned suspension, bigger brakes and a special 'Nurburgring' drive mode depending on spec.
 It's the one we'd choose if you can stretch to it.

 Volkswagen Golf GTI handling and engines